CaiBytes/Identify-and-Remediate-Vulnerabilities-w-Wireshark/README.md

 - Proficiency in analyzing and interpreting network traffic.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.
-- Effective communcation of cybersecurity concepts.
+- Effective communication of cybersecurity concepts.

 ### Tools Used